As you step out onto the balcony, the world around you is bathed in a warm, golden glow.

 The golden hue is created by the low position of the sun.

-The sunlight is diffused and filtered by the atmosphere and sometimes fog, which makes the sunlight appear softer and a little bit redder.
+The sunlight is a beautiful ambient light that is diffused and filtered by the atmosphere and sometimes fog, which makes the sunlight appear softer and a little bit redder.

 The golden hour is short, and won’t cast any harsh or unflattering shadows.